kbventures/ecommerce/README.md

 ## Linting

-We are using [ESLint](https://eslint.org/) with [Airbnb rules](https://www.npmjs.com/package/eslint-config-airbnb), alongside [Prettier](https://prettier.io/) to format code and follow modern standarts when writhing Javascript In addition, we can minimize runtime errors.
+We are using [ESLint](https://eslint.org/) with [Airbnb rules](https://www.npmjs.com/package/eslint-config-airbnb), alongside [Prettier](https://prettier.io/) to format code and follow modern standards when writing Javascript.
+In addition, we can minimize runtime errors.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>